A birational involution: Introduction

-We show that the associated morphism $\phi_{|H_3-2\delta|}$ is generically finite of degree two, and that the birational involution $\varphi$ is the corresponding deck transformation.
-Moreover the indeterminacy locus $I$ of $\varphi$ can be described in terms of subschemes of length three that do not span a hyperplane in $V_7$.
-Such subschemes are obtained from certain cubic scrolls in the adjoint variety, parametrized by what we call decomposing five planes: those codimension two subspaces of $V_7$ over which the invariant three-form is completely decomposed.
+\begin{theorem}(Theorem \ref{basepointfree}, Proposition \ref{degree fiber}, Corollary \ref{phi is covering inv}) Let $S$ be a very general K3 surface of genus ten.
+The linear system $|\mathcal{H}_3-2\delta|$ on the punctual Hilbert scheme $S^{[3]}$ is base point free.
+The associated morphism $\phi_{|\mathcal{H}_3-2\delta|}$ is generically finite of degree two, and the birational involution $\varphi$ is the corresponding deck transformation. \end{theorem}

+Moreover the indeterminacy locus $I\subseteq S^{[3]}$ of $\varphi$ can be described in terms of subschemes of length three that do not span a hyperplane in $V_7$.
+Such subschemes are obtained from certain cubic scrolls in the adjoint variety, parametrized by what we call decomposing five-planes: those codimension two subspaces of $V_7$ over which the $G_2$-invariant three-form is completely decomposed.
+Part of our arguments rely on a good understanding of these codimension two subspaces.
 We show: